SuperElastix/SimpleElastix/Documentation/Sphinx/GroupwiseRegistration.rst

     elastixImageFilter.SetParameterMap(sitk.GetDefaultParameterMap('groupwise'))
     elastixImageFilter.Execute()

-While the groupwise transform works only on the moving image we need to pass a dummy fixed image is to prevent elastix from throwing errors.
+While the groupwise transform works only on the moving image we need to pass a dummy fixed image to prevent elastix from throwing errors.
 This does not consume extra memory as only pointers are passed internally.

 The result image is shown in Figure 13.
 It is clear that anatomical correpondence is obtained in many regions of the brain.
-However, there are a some anatomical regions that have not been registered correctly, particularly near Corpus Collosum.
+However, there are a some anatomical regions that have not been registered correctly, particularly near Corpus Callosum.
 Generally these kinds of difficult registration problems require a lot of parameter tuning.
 No way around that.
 In a later chapter we introduce methods for assessment of registration quality.

 .. figure:: _static/PostGroupwise.jpg
     :align: center